-Here are five of the least expensive Miami summer camp options.
+Here are some of the least expensive Miami-Dade summer camp options.

-Artistic and theatrical types will love the Summer Arts Conservatory at the African Heritage Cultural Arts Center, 6161 NW 22 Ave., Miami from June 9 to Aug.
-15. Camp days are 7:30 a.m. to 6 p.m and for the 10 weeks, kids ages 5 to 16 take five classes a day in dance, drama, media, fashion arts, visual arts, instrumental and vocal music.
-Campers host a Fashion and Summer Arts Festival & Recital on August 1, 9 and 15.
+Artistic and theatrical types will love the Summer Arts Conservatory at the African Heritage Cultural Arts Center, 6161 NW 22 Ave., Miami from June 8 to Aug.
+14. Camp days are 7:30 a.m. to 6 p.m and for the 10 weeks, kids ages 5 to 16 take five classes a day in dance, drama, media, fashion arts, visual arts, instrumental and vocal music.
+Campers host a Fashion and Summer Arts Festival & Recital in August, dates TBD.
 Camp is $50 a week with a $162 deposit required to reserve a space.
 Parents can save $50 when all 10 weeks are paid in full in advance.
 Call 305-638-6771.

 City of Miami Summer Camp Programs are held in 28 parks for children ages 6 through 13.
-Camp programs begin June 9 and run from 8 a.m. to 5 p.m.
+Camp programs are from June 8 through Aug.
+14 and run from 8 a.m. to 5 p.m.
 Ending dates vary by park location.
 Cost is a $10 mandatory registration fee, and weekly rate of $60 for Miami residents and $70 for non-residents.
 Each park will have a variety of activities including sports, arts and crafts and field trips.
 Call 304-416-1300 for info.

 For the water lovers, there’s Splish Splash Summer at area City of Miami pools, taught by American Red Cross certified instructors.
 There are five skill levels of classes so residents learn how to swim, float, tread water and learn what to do in an emergency.
 Rates are $45 for eight classes for city residents and $65 for eight classes for non-residents.
 Call 305-643-7150 for more info regarding times and dates.